andresmanjarezz/agilitybeacon-api/README.md

 ## Features

 - **FastAPI** with Python 3.8
-- **React 16** with Typescript, Redux, and react-router
 - Postgres
 - SqlAlchemy with Alembic for migrations
 - Pytest for backend tests
-- Jest for frontend tests
-- Perttier/Eslint (with Airbnb style guide)
 - Docker compose for easier development
-- Nginx as a reverse proxy to allow backend and frontend on the same port

 ## Development